 There is a range of treatment options to suit different tastes and budgets, which includes braces made from a variety of materials.
 Such braces include the traditional metal appliances, ceramic braces and clear plastic ‘Invisalign’ aligners.

 Invisalign—manufactured by the Californian company Align Technology—is a treatment that describes a series of individual transparent aligners, which resemble gum shields, and that slide over the teeth to incrementally move them into the correct position over a period of time.

 The aligners are made using the orthodontist’s treatment plan and a computerised model of the patient’s teeth.
 Particularly effective for patients with moderate crowding of the front teeth, Invisalign is popular for its minimal cosmetic impact, and also the ease with which they can be removed for cleaning.

 The duration of orthodontic treatment depends upon the nature of the problem, and the appliance chosen to address it.
 For example, aligners to correct crowding of one or two teeth can take just six to 14 weeks.
 Traditional braces may have to be worn from six up to 24 months.
-If you think you may require orthodontic treatment, Dr Sharon O’Flynn will discuss all of the various options with you, prior to embarking on treatment.
+If you think you may require orthodontic treatment, your orthodontist will discuss all of the various options with you prior to embarking on treatment.

 Knowing when to take your child to see an orthodontist can be tricky.
 What should you look out for?
 Is there a standard age?
 Are check-ups necessary?
 In some cases, children as young as 7 can benefit from orthodontic treatment though it is not essential to take children this young to the orthodontist for a check-up.
 However, general check-ups with a dentist are essential.
 Please read the article When is appropriate for your child to see an orthodontist? for more detailed information.